ryichk/todolist/README.md

 cp client/.env.sample client/.env
 ```

-Set the Amazon Cognito User Pool ID and Client ID to be handled in the development environment in the environment variables of the `.env` and `client/.env` files.
+Set the Amazon Cognito User Pool ID and Client ID and Cognito domain URL to be handled in the development environment in the environment variables of the `.env` and `client/.env` files.

 ```.env
 COGNITO_USER_POOL_ID=